 Fund Historical Performance and the Overall Performance of Nuance.
-In assessing the quality of the portfolio management delivered by Nuance, the Trustees reviewed the short-term and longer-term performance of the Fund on both an absolute basis and in comparison to an appropriate securities benchmark index, the Fund's respective peer funds according to Morningstar classifications, and the Fund's composite of separate accounts that Nuance manages utilizing investment strategies similar to those of the Fund.
-When reviewing the Fund's performance against its respective Morningstar peer group, the Trustees took into account that the investment objective and strategies of the Fund, as well as the Fund's level of risk tolerance, may differ significantly from funds in its peer group.
-The Trustees considered that the Fund outperformed its peer group median and average over the year-to-date, one-year, three-year and five-year periods ended October 31, 2020.
-The Trustees also considered that the Fund had outperformed its primary benchmark but underperformed its secondary benchmark across all periods ended October 31, 2020.
-The Trustees then observed that the Fund's performance was consistent with the performance of a composite of similar accounts managed by Nuance over all relevant time periods.
+In assessing the quality of the portfolio management delivered by Nuance, the Trustees reviewed the short-term and longer-term performance of the Fund on both an absolute basis and in comparison to an appropriate securities benchmark index, the Fund's Morningstar category ("Category") as well as a smaller sub-set of peer funds ("Cohort"), and the composite of separate accounts that Nuance manages utilizing investment strategies similar to those of the Fund.
+When reviewing the Fund's performance against its Category and Cohort, the Trustees took into account that the investment objective and strategies of the Fund, as well as the Fund's level of risk tolerance, may differ significantly from funds in its Category and Cohort.

+The Trustees considered that the Fund had outperformed its Category and Cohort averages for the year-to-date period ended September 30, 2022, but underperformed these averages over the one-year, three-year, five-year and ten-year periods ended September 30, 2022.
+The Trustees also considered that the Fund had outperformed its primary benchmark for the year-to-date period ended September 30, 2022, but had underperformed this index for all other periods presented as of December 31, 2021.
+The Trustees then observed that the Fund's performance was consistent with the performance of a composite of similar accounts managed by Nuance over all time periods presented.

 Comparative Fee and Expense Data.
-The Board reviewed and considered the advisory fee payable by the Fund to Nuance under the Investment Advisory Agreement.
-The Board compared the Fund's contractual advisory fee and total expense ratio to industry data with respect to other mutual funds in the same Morningstar peer group.
-The Board noted the Fund's contractual management fee is above the peer group median and the average but within the range of management fees charged by other funds in the peer group.
-The total expenses (after waiver) of for the Fund's Institutional Class and Investor Class are above the peer group median and average but also within the range of other funds in the peer group.
+The Trustees considered a comparative analysis of the contractual expenses borne by the Fund and those of funds in the same Category and Cohort.
+The Board noted the Fund's contractual management fee and total expenses (after waivers and expense reimbursements) were each higher than the Category and Cohort averages.
+The Trustees also considered that the Fund's asset level was below the average size of the funds comprising the Cohort.
 While recognizing that it is difficult to compare advisory fees because the scope of advisory services provided may vary from one investment adviser to another, the Trustees concluded that Nuance's advisory fee with respect to the Fund continues to be reasonable.

 Cost of Advisory Services and Profitability.
-The Trustees considered the annual advisory fee that the Fund pays to Nuance under the Investment Advisory Agreement, as well as Nuance's profitability from services that Nuance rendered to the Fund under the Investment Advisory Agreement during the 12-month period ended September 30, 2020.
-The Trustees also considered the effect of an expense limitation agreement on Nuance's compensation and that Nuance has contractually agreed to reduce its advisory fees and, if necessary, reimburse the Fund for operating expenses, as specified in the Fund's prospectus.
-In that regard, the Trustees noted that the Fund had waived a portion of its advisory fee during the one-year period ended September 30, 2020.
+The Trustees considered the annual advisory fee that the Fund pays to Nuance under the Investment Advisory Agreement, as well as Nuance's profitability from services that Nuance rendered to the Fund under the Investment Advisory Agreement during the 12-month period ended September 30, 2022.
+The Trustees also noted favorably that Nuance had agreed to continue the expense limitation agreement under which Nuance contractually agreed to reduce its advisory fees and, if necessary, reimburse the Fund for operating expenses, as specified in the Fund's prospectus, and noted that Nuance had waived a portion of its advisory fee during its most recent fiscal year.
 The Trustees also considered the management fees Nuance charges to separately managed accounts with investment strategies similar to those of the Fund.
-They observed that Nuance charges management fees that range above and below the management fees charged to the Fund, depending on assets under management.
-The Trustees also took into account, however, that Nuance has additional responsibilities with respect to the Fund, including additional compliance obligations and the preparation of Board and shareholder materials, which justify a higher fee.
-The Trustees concluded that Nuance's service relationship with the Fund has yielded a reasonable profit.
+They observed that Nuance charges management fees that range above and below the management fee charged to the Fund, depending on assets under management.
+The Trustees considered the reasonableness of Nuance's profits from its service relationship with the Fund.